aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 - **Who is affected?** One user / one device
 - **What is the issue?** Websites do not load although Wi-Fi is connected
 - **When did it start?** Reported during the support request
-- **How severe is the impact?** High priority because internet access was blocked
+- **How severe is the impact?** Medium priority because internet access was blocked

 The support check focused on separating Wi-Fi connectivity from a possible DNS-related browsing issue.